Last Updated on October 22, 2022

 Did we miss one of your favorite moving averages?
 Let us know and we will add it.

 One thing we learned from all these tests is above all one thing: The best moving averages are the simple moving average and the exponential moving average.
-They also happen to be the easiest, simplest, and most preferred.
+They also happen to be the easiest, simplest and most preferred.
 Moreover, moving averages also work best in longer time frames, preferably on daily bars and candlesticks.
 This means that day trading is not optimal for moving averages, but swing trading is.

 What do we base our conclusion on?
 It’s based on our experience and backtests for each moving average.
 You find a complete list of all moving averages with links at the end of the article.